 Feet Inch Calculator Free

 Apps don’t always have to be complicated — or costly — to be useful.
 That’s the case with Feet Inch Calculator Free, which does exactly what you’d think: Lets you quickly convert from feet to inches and from metric to Imperial, along with giving you tools to calculate area and volume.
 Why is this one a must-have?
 It’s easy; metric is the de facto standard here in Canada, but that doesn’t stop most construction measurements from showing up in Imperial.
-No one uses the metric conversion for a two-by-four, meaning electricians are often stuck with multiple sets of measurements just to get a simply job done.
+No one uses the metric conversion for a two-by-four, meaning electricians are often stuck with multiple sets of measurements just to get a simple job done.
 Grab the Feet Inch Calculator and you’ve got the answer in your pocket.

 Dual Level Pro

 Continuing the trend of “not so costly” apps is the Dual Level Pro, which comes in at just $1.99.
 Again, the function here is simple: Make sure things like conduits are level before you call a task complete.
-Reviews call out the app’s focus on function over form — in addition to standard horizontal and vertical levels, you can also rotate the center vial in five degree increments allowing you to easily compare multiple angles.
+Reviews call out the app’s focus on function over form — in addition to standard horizontal and vertical levels, you can also rotate the center vial in five-degree increments allowing you to easily compare multiple angles.

 Contractor Success Systems